 In this, one size does not fit all.

-Cathryn Sloane’s post outlined her sense that her generation is better suited for social media management and there are many organizations being told that this is so.
+Cathryn Sloane’s post outlined her sense that her generation is better suited for social media management and that many organizations are being told that this is so.
 I am acquainted with people who worry about being overlooked for positions because they are perceived as being too old.
 Who are never given the chance to interview because of the gray hair.
 Too old?
 Too young?

 Who’s right?
 An important question.